 Saint Agnes And The Burning Train is a beautiful, Spanish guitar-led short instrumental.
 It is simply lovely.
 The Wild Wild Sea is a moving lament of a narrative tale about loss at sea underpinned by some excellent bass and cymbals.
-The Soul Cages has a solid, muscular rock beat and is one of the best cuts on the album.
-A lot of the material on this album is considerably more accessible than popularly thought.
-It has a lovely saxophone break in it too.

 When The Angels Fall is a lengthy, slow and evocative number, dealing with Catholicism and other religious beliefs.
 Despite its seven minutes, it never outstays its welcome.
 It is smoothly appealing.
 This has been a most enjoyable, meaningful, thoughtful and beautifully created album.
 Highly recommended.